-Last year, one of those potential solutions was turned into a company spun out from Oxford research.
+In 2017, one of those potential solutions was turned into a company spun out from Oxford research.
 Oxford Sustainable Fuels (OSF) is developing technology that can turn end-of-life plastic into high-quality transportation fuel, unlocking the potential of a substance known as pyrolysis oil.

 Pyrolysis is the process of decomposing plastic at moderately high temperatures, in the absence of oxygen, to produce an oil-like substance.
 So far, this pyrolysis oil has found few uses – in part because of its instability.
 But the academics behind OSF have developed efficient ways of purifying and upgrading this viscous, highly reactive substance to produce gasoline, diesel and jet fuels.
 Significantly, the process is able to handle mixed plastics, negating the need for sorting and separation.

-It’s a novel use for plastics that would otherwise have found their way into landfill, our oceans, or the atmosphere via incineration.
+It’s a novel use for plastics that would otherwise have found their way into landfill, our oceans or the atmosphere via incineration.
 And, as company co-founder Professor Peter Edwards notes, it’s a quirk of science that Nobel Prize-winning research into the synthesis of polymers – the molecules that make up plastics – is essentially now being reversed.

-‘Proposed solutions to the plastic waste crisis, such as plastic-free aisles in supermarkets or the banning of all consumer-use, non-biodegradable plastics, are most laudable,’ says Professor Edwards, from Oxford’s Department of Inorganic Chemistry.
+‘Proposed solutions to the plastic waste crisis, such as plastic-free aisles in supermarkets or the banning of all consumer-use, non-biodegradable plastics, are laudable,’ says Professor Edwards, from Oxford’s Department of Chemistry.
 ‘However, it will take considerable time and effort to wean a global society off plastic.

 ‘Given the extraordinary scale and rate of expansion of plastic waste, we urgently need complementary strategies.
 Catalytic chemical recycling techniques such as ours offer substantial environmental and economic benefits.’